BikkyS/ticketreservationapplication/README.md

 # My Project

-This is a simple project that uses Docker.
+This is a project that uses Docker.So Just install docker it is good to go.

 ## Prerequisites
 - Docker installed on your machine.
 You can download it from [here](https://www.docker.com/get-started).